 Related: Hiking Cerro de Las Tres Cruces (Medellín)

 What To Expect When Visiting Comuna 13 on a Tour

 Interested in immersing yourself in the history and local culture?
-Want to see and be inspired by the incredible positive and innovative changes?
-Don’t just read about it, join in on a Comuna 13 tour group in Medellín.
+Want to see and be inspired by the incredibly positive and innovative changes?
+Don't just read about it, join in on a Comuna 13 tour group in Medellín.

 In this section, I'll briefly outline what to expect based on my experience.

 If you're taking the walking and graffiti tour that I took (highly recommend), then the meeting point will be at El Poblado metro station.

 This is because most visitors to the city will be staying in this district.
 Additionally, the metro station provides an easy- and well-connected route to the other districts of Medellín.

 In order to get a better perspective and understanding of the history of Medellín and Comuna 13, the tour begins by taking the local transport metro to the San Javier Metro Station.